XingzhePeng/FaceRecognition-Website-Project/README.md

 >python3 manage.py makemigrations
 >python3 manage.py migrate
 >```
->>launch Celery first:
+>>launch celery first:
 >```bash
 >cd FaceMaster/
 >$celery -A demo worker -l info
 >```
->>Launch Django then.
-Go to base path of the django project and type the command below:
+>>Launch django then.
+Type the command below:
 >```bash
 >cd FaceMaster/
 >$python3 manage.py runserver
 >```
->>After all these steps, you can type "127.0.0.1:8000/" in your browser address bar to access the "FaceMaster" website you just deloyed.You were using the default Django server just now.
+>>After all the steps, you can type the following address in your browser to access the "FaceMaster" website you just deloyed.
+>```bash
+>127.0.0.1:8000/
+>```
+Note that following the steps above you are just using the built-in server of django.
 To deploy it on Apache or uwsgi+nginx, there are more steps to go.
-Have fun.
 ## Contact me
 >Any question on this project is warmly welcomed.
 >